-The percentage in the table below is based on 53,337,796 shares outstanding on September 30, 2001, as adjusted to reflect the subsequent issuance on October 25, 2001 of 5,000,000 shares of our common stock in our registered public offering, an additional 750,000 shares we issued on October 30, 2001 pursuant to an overallotment option granted to the underwriters in connection with that offering, and an additional 500,000 shares we issued to the selling stockholder on November 2, 2001.
+The percentage in the table below is based on 52,837,796 shares outstanding on September 30, 2001, as adjusted to reflect the subsequent issuance on October 25, 2001 of 5,000,000 shares of our common stock in our registered public offering and also an additional 750,000 shares we issued on October 30, 2001 pursuant to an overallotment option granted to the underwriters in connection with that offering.

 SELLING STOCKHOLDER SHARES OF SHARES OF PERCENTAGE OF

 COMMON COMMON COMMON STOCK

 STOCK STOCK OUTSTANDING

 OWNED OFFERED AFTER THE OFFERING

-Hybridon, Inc. 857,143 857,143 0%
+Hybridon, Inc. 357,143 357.143 0%